Associations Now recently published an article focused on updates to the ASAE Certified Association Executive credential requirements.

 Additionally, the experience requirement for C-suite leaders has been reduced.
 Previously it was three years; the updated standards have reduced that to one year.
 The change applies specifically to C-suite professionals.
 The five-year requirement for personnel outside of the C-suite will remain the same.

-[bctt tweet=”“In response to an increase of ethics scandals in for-profit and non-profit organizations, an ethics credit has been added to CAE renewal requirements.”” username=”GrowthZoneAMS”] The logic behind the change is to recognize that professionals with CAE-applicable experience that have moved to the C-Suite level shouldn’t delay CAE credentialing.
+The logic behind the change is to recognize that professionals with CAE-applicable experience that have moved to the C-Suite level shouldn’t delay CAE credentialing.
 Additionally, the goal is to broaden the applicant pool for organizations seeking CAE credentialed leadership.